 However, digital sources obsolete, hidden under new codes and changed interfaces.
 The comparison with archeology can be made: old systems and interfaces must be "dug up".
 We aren’t doing enough to preserve our digital lives for the future, so we lose crucial information.

 To share our findings and to place the heritage of the Digital City in perspective we've organized four Hacking Heritage Labs.
-In addition, we shared the results in a final Dutch publication and manifesto (which you can find under publications).
+In addition, we shared the results in a final publication and manifesto in English (which you can find under publications).

 Before this project, we organized a search for old material of the DDS, that in the end became part of the collection of the Amsterdam Museum.